shola-ocean/regional-sea-level-change-and-risk/README.md

 ## Relevance

-This repository is intended as a minimal, transparent example of regional sea-level analysis suitable for climate risk assessment, projection development, and postdoctoral research applications.
+This repository is intended as a minimal, transparent example of regional sea-level analysis suitable for climate risk assessment, projection development